Consensys/rad-cli/web/src/pages/en/introduction.md

 ### Solve Problems

 It's easy to fall into the trap of "adding everything" - we explicitly don't want to do that.
-Everything added to `create-daxso-proj` should solve a specific problem that exists within the core technologies included.
+Everything added to `create-rad-proj` should solve a specific problem that exists within the core technologies included.